levand/quiescent/README.md

 * Om components are always aware of their location in the primary application state, via a _cursor_ (a hybrid of functional zippers and lenses).
 Quiescent components are not.
-This means that Om components can dispatch updates to "themselves", wheras a DOM event handler function attached to a Quiescent component can only effect change by reaching back and doing something to the top-level application state (e.g by sending a core.async message, swapping the
+This means that Om components can dispatch updates to "themselves", whereas a DOM event handler function attached to a Quiescent component can only effect change by reaching back and doing something to the top-level application state (e.g by sending a core.async message, swapping the